What students can expect when they call or come into the Counseling Center for the first time:

 The intake paperwork to be completed includes the Agreement for Counseling form, the Counseling Center Assessment of Psychological Symptoms (CCAPS), and the Intake Questionnaire.
 The Agreement for Counseling form provides informed consent about our services, confidentiality, maintaining professional and other boundaries, office hours, and our emergency services.
 The CCAPS is a normed psychological assessment used at many college/university counseling centers, which we also use to help assess mental health challenges, including progress over time.
 As part of the CCAPS, the student will be asked if they would like to contribute their de-identified data to the Center for Collegiate Mental Health (CCMH), which helps to further develop the CCAPS as an instrument.
 The Intake Questionnaire asks for information about students’ current mental health concerns, mental health history, substance use history, medical history, academic life, environmental data, and social history.

 After completing the intake paperwork in the waiting room, the student will then meet with one of our intake counselors.
 The intake counselor will review the Agreement for Counseling form with the student, and answer any questions they might have.
 The intake counselor will also review the Intake Questionnaire and CCAPS with the student; the intake counselor will ask any additional questions to help them assess the most appropriate treatment type for that particular student’s needs.

 At the end of the intake evaluation, the student’s intake counselor will determine the most appropriate type of treatment to suit their needs.
 It is our goal to tailor the most appropriate treatment to the specific needs of each individual student who comes to the Counseling Center.
-The previously mentioned treatment types include group counseling/skill building groups, 1-2 time individual counseling sessions, short-term individual therapy (3-8 sessions ), or couples therapy (if you and your partner are PSU students).
+The previously mentioned treatment types include group counseling/skill building groups, 1-2 time individual therapy sessions, and short-term individual therapy (3-8 sessions ).
 We also provide emergency services for students in crisis.
 Please note that the Counseling Center has a limited scope of practice, and certain mental health challenges may be better served at outside treatment resources (see Scope of Practice).